 Most Common Citation Guides:

 APA Style is the style of the American Psychological Association.
 After a quote or paraphrase, the in-text citation comes before the period and after the closing set of quotation marks; the in-text citation contains the author's last name, the year published, and in some cases, depending on edition of the APA Style Guide, a page number.
 In APA Style annotated Bibliography list is called "References".
-Usually papers in APA Style have running headers on each page and abstracts at the very beginning of the paper (unless specified otherwise by the customer).
-A footnote can appear in APA Style, if the author being quoted is quoting another author.
-Review an easy-to-use APA Style Guide and Easy and Comprehensive APA Guideline.

 Oxford Reference Style.
 This is a documentary-note citation style widely used in British academic practice.
 Oxford referencing, or the documentary-note citation system is used essentially in research works on certain history and philosophy departments.
-Get a full understanding of Oxford Style now.

 Vancouver Style is a professional biomedical style, originally known as Uniform Requirements for Manuscripts Submitted to Biomedical Journals.
 This is a 'numbered' style that follows the rules, which were established by the International Committee of Medical Journal Editors in Vancouver, British Columbia, in 1978.